Attention Pharmacists and Pharmacy Techs: Click to access CPE Monitor and CE information More Information

 Release Date: 02-27-2017

 This CE activity is jointly provided by ProCE, Inc. and the National Association of Specialty Pharmacy (NASP).
 ProCE is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-ACPE Universal Activity Number 0221-9999-17-098-H01-P has been assigned to this knowledge-based, home-study activity.
-This CE activity is approved for 1.0 contact hour (0.1 CEU) in states that recognize ACPE providers, and is provided at no cost to participants.
+ACPE Universal Activity Number 0221-9999-19-092-H01-P has been assigned to this knowledge-based, home-study activity.
+This CE activity is approved for 1.0 contact hour (0.1 CEU) in states that recognize ACPE providers.
 Completion of an evaluation and post-test with a score of 70% or higher is required to receive CE credit.
 Proof of completion will be posted in NABP CPE Monitor profiles.
 No partial credit will be given.

 No external support has been received for this activity.